 Finding really good, disturbing, well-crafted horror novels is hard for me, even though I love horror.
 Obviously, this is probably because I’m a picky bitch, but I regret nothing.

 Paul Tremblay has been on my list of “horror authors to possibly trust” for a long time, but I think I put off reading his work to avoid the letdown.

-But now that it’s officially “stick a pumpkin up my ass and pumpkin spice everything” season, I figured what better time than now to find out if Paul Tremblay is a horror author I can be call myself a fan of.
+But now that it’s officially “stick a pumpkin up my ass and pumpkin spice everything” season, I figure what better time than now to find out if Paul Tremblay is a horror author I can call myself a fan of?

 And I’ll tell you, I think I am.